Fontainebleau Las Vegas: Financial issues: 2009

 During May 2009, construction consulting firm CCCS International filed a lawsuit against the Fontainebleau, alleging wrongful termination from the project.
 CCCS was hired as construction manager in 2008.
-According to the company, Fontainebleau officials said that the project was "severely over budget" and needed a construction manager to provide cost management and auditing services, in order to recover "prior unnecessary overpayments."
-During its time on the project, CCCS concluded that Fontainebleau was inadequate in its designing, supervising, and scheduling of the project, leading to significant construction delays.
+According to the company, Fontainebleau officials said that the project was "severely over budget" and needed a construction manager to provide cost management and auditing services, in order to recover "prior unnecessary overpayments".
 In its lawsuit, CCCS alleged the discovery of "fraudulent billing practices and inappropriate payment methods" used by the Fontainebleau, stating that this discovery led to its termination.
 CCCS also alleged that Fontainebleau did not have financing to fund its consulting services, and that the project failed to disclose this.
 CCCS stated that it was owed more than $1 million.
 A Fontainebleau spokesman said that CCCS was fired because it failed to perform its duties.
-The Fontainebleau had gone an estimated $375 million over its most recent revised budget, and financial analysts expected the resort to cost at least $3.5 billion upon completion, up substantially from its original cost.

-Corporate layoffs began in May 2009, a result of the bank group withholding its loan.
+Corporate layoffs began in May 2009, as a result of the bank group withholding its loan.
 Schaeffer was among those who left the project, without explanation.
 Schaeffer had been primarily responsible for securing more than $1 billion in loans for the Fontainebleau, and he was to operate the resort's casino.
-His departure was considered a poor sign for the project's future, with the October 2009 opening unlikely to happen.
-The project had approximately 250 construction workers remaining.